harshitapaila03/portfolio/README.md

 #  Harshita Paila's Portfolio

 Welcome to my portfolio!
-I'm Harshita Paila, a graduate student, who majored in Business Analytics and Artificial Intelligence at the University of Texas at Dallas.
+I'm Harshita Paila, a graduate student, with a degree in Business Analytics and Artificial Intelligence at the University of Texas at Dallas.
 With a passion for data science, analytics and machine learning,  I have explored various projects in these areas.
 Below, you will find summaries of my projects, demonstrating my hands-on experience in the data field.

 # EduBot: Your Knowledgeable Companion for Science and History